adiack/adiack.github.io/_posts/2024-04-01-March-Madness-AI.md

 layout: post
 title:  "🚀March Madness in AI"
 ---

-# My notes for the month of March

 ## March AI Highlights: Open Source Flourishes, Policy Takes Shape, and Robotics Advances

-March was a whirlwind month for AI, with rapid advancements impacting various sectors and growing efforts to ensure responsible development and use.
-Here are some key highlights:
+March was a whirlwind month for AI, with advancements impacting various sectors.
+Here are some highlights from my notes:

 **🔍 Language Models and Chatbots:**